MatthiasNickles/diff-SAT/README.md

 fractions or real numbers). `_pr_(a, p)` is syntactic sugar for `_cost_((p/10000-f(a))^2)` and `_pat_(a)`.
 The divisor can be changed (see file `sharedDefs.scala`).
 Multiple `_pr_` facts can be provided.

-If of these only `_pr_` facts are provided (i.e., the problem is purely deductive-probabilistic), it is recommended to use delSAT with command line switch `-mse` which activates optimized handling of costs which have the form of inner MSE (Mean Squared Error) terms.
+If of these only `_pr_` facts are provided (i.e., the problem is purely deductive-probabilistic), it is recommended to use diff-SAT with command line switch `-mse` which activates optimized handling of costs which have the form of inner MSE (Mean Squared Error) terms.

 Note that parameter atoms (the random variables in our framework) need to be logically defined (i.e., occur in some rule head or choice fact) but